This page defines the key terms for ApsaraDB for ClickHouse. Review these concepts before configuring your cluster.

 Edition

-Each shard contains two replicas.
-If one replica becomes unavailable, the other replica in the same shard continues to provide service.
+Double-replica Edition: Each shard contains two replicas.
+If one replica becomes unavailable, the other continues to serve traffic.
+Data is replicated across both replicas to make sure consistency is maintained.

-ImportantWhen you create tables in a Double-replica Edition cluster, you must use Replicated table engines from the MergeTree family.
-If you use non-replicated table engines, data cannot be replicated between replicas, which may cause data inconsistency.
+ImportantWhen creating tables in a Double-replica Edition cluster, use Replicated table engines from the MergeTree family.
+Non-replicated table engines do not replicate data between replicas, which can cause data inconsistency.

-Single-replica Edition: Each shard has only one replica.
-If the replica becomes unavailable, the entire cluster becomes unavailable and remains so until the replica is fully restored.
+Single-replica Edition: Each shard has one replica.
+If the replica becomes unavailable, the cluster becomes unavailable until the replica is fully restored.

 Shard